Internet privacy: Levels of privacy

 There are also several governmental organizations that protect an individual's privacy and anonymity on the Internet, to a point.
 In an article presented by the FTC, in October 2011, a number of pointers were brought to attention that help an individual Internet user avoid possible identity theft and other cyber-attacks.
 Preventing or limiting the usage of Social Security numbers online, being wary and respectful of emails including spam messages, being mindful of personal financial details, creating and managing strong passwords, and intelligent web-browsing behaviours are recommended, among others.

 Posting things on the Internet can be harmful or expose people to malicious attacks.
-Some information posted on the Internet persists for decades, depending on the terms of service, and privacy policies of particular services offered online.
+Some information posted on the Internet persists for decades, depending on the terms of service and privacy policies of particular services offered online.
 This can include comments written on blogs, pictures, and websites, such as Facebook and X (formerly Twitter).
 Once it is posted, anyone can potentially find it and access it.
 Some employers may research potential employees by searching online for the details of their online behaviors, possibly affecting the outcome of the success of the candidate.

 Risks to Internet privacy

 Since personalised advertisements are more efficient, and thus more profitable, than non-personalised ones, online advertising providers often collect (or facilitate the collection of) user data such as browsing and search history, shopping patterns and social media behaviour.
 This data can then be automatically processed to display ads more likely to be successful with the particular user they are being displayed to, as well as to personalise content displayed to the user on social media sites.
-In 1998, the Federal Trade Commission considered the lack of privacy for children on the Internet and created the Children's Online Privacy Protection Act (COPPA), limiting options obtaining personal information of children and stipulating requirement for privacy policies.
+In 1998, the Federal Trade Commission considered the lack of privacy for children on the Internet and created the Children's Online Privacy Protection Act (COPPA), limiting options for obtaining personal information of children and stipulating requirements for privacy policies.

-Apart from corporate data collection, on-line privacy threats also include criminal and fraudulent activity.
+Apart from corporate data collection, online privacy threats also include criminal and fraudulent activity.
 This category includes shortened links on many social media platforms leading to potentially harmful websites, scam e-mails and e-mail attachments that persuade users to install malware or disclose personal information.
-On online piracy sites, threats include malicious software being presented as legitimate content.
+On online piracy sites, threats include malicious software that is presented as legitimate content.
 When using a smartphone, geolocation data may be compromised.

 In late 2007, Facebook launched the Beacon program in which user commercial activity was released to the public for friends to see.
 Beacon created considerable controversy soon after it was launched due to privacy concerns, and the Lane v.
 Facebook, Inc. case ensued.